Guide

 cloud = discretize(boundary, spacing; alg=SlakKosec())

-repel returns a tuple of (new_cloud, convergence_vector).
-The new cloud has NoTopology since points have moved.
+The returned cloud has NoTopology since points have moved.

 Tuning repulsion

 The default parameters (β=0.2, k=21, max_iters=1000) work well for most problems.
-Check convergence[end] to verify the distribution has stabilized.
+By default the relaxation stops once the spacing quality stalls (stall_after=50); set a cv_target to stop at a chosen quality instead.
 See the Node Repulsion page for detailed parameter guidance.

 Verifying Distribution Quality

-Use metrics to inspect the point distribution before and after repulsion:
+Use metrics and spacing_fidelity_metrics to inspect the point distribution before and after repulsion:

 Topology (Point Connectivity)